Urine Drug Test Diagram and Panels Explained

-Each One Step Drug Test card consists of one or more Panels.
-A panel represents one drug category detected.
-So a 1-Panel Drug Test detects 1 drug category (example: Marijuana); and a 2-Panel Drug Test detects 2 drug categories (example: Marijuana and Cocaine).
-A Multi-Panel Drug Test is another name for a drug test containing more than one panel.
+Each One Step Drug Test card consists of 1 or more Panels.
+Each panel represents 1 drug category detected.
+A 1-Panel Drug Test Card detects 1 drug category, for example: amphetamine (AMP panel).
+A Multi-Panel Drug Test Card detects multiple drug categories, up to 12.

-Each drug test panel contains a test Results Window and a Test Strip for absorbing the urine sample and transporting it to the Results Window for a reading.
+Each drug test panel contains a Test Result Viewing Window and a corresponding Drug Test Strip for absorbing the urine sample and transporting it to the Viewing Window for a reading.
 A separate test result is displayed for each panel/drug category.
+(See diagram below.)

-The 5-Panel One Step Drug Test, shown left, detects 5 drug categories.
-The absorbent Test Strips are dipped in urine and removed.
+The 6-panel One Step Drug Test, shown above, detects 6 drug categories.
+The absorbent Drug Test Strips are dipped in urine and removed.
 Within 5 minutes, results are displayed in each Viewing Window.
 2 Red Lines = Negative Test Result.
 1 Red Line = Positive Test Result.

 This assay provides only a preliminary analytical test result.
 A more specific alternate chemical method must be used in order to obtain a confirmed analytical result.
-Gas chromatography/mass spectrometry (GC/MS) and liquid chromatography/mass spectrometry (LC/MS) are the preferred confirmatory method.
+Gas chromatography/mass spectrometry (GC/MS) and liquid chromatography/mass spectrometry (LC/MS) are the preferred confirmatory methods.
 Clinical consideration and professional judgment should be applied to any drug of abuse test result, particularly when preliminary positive results are indicated.

 During testing, a urine specimen migrates upward by capillary action.
-A drug, if present in the urine specimen below its cut-off concentration, will not saturate the binding sites of its specific antibody.
-The antibody will then react with the drug-protein conjugate and a visible colored line will show up in the test line region of the specific drug strip.
+A drug, if present in the urine specimen below its cutoff concentration, will not saturate the binding sites of its specific antibody.
+The antibody will then react with the drug-protein conjugate and a visible colored line will appear in the test line region (T) of the specific drug strip.
 (See Drug Test Diagram above for reference.)
-The presence of drug above the cut-off concentration will saturate all the binding sites of the antibody.
-Therefore, the colored line will not form in the test line region.
+The presence of drug above the cutoff concentration will saturate all the binding sites of the antibody.
+Therefore, the colored line will not form in the test line region (T).

-A drug-positive urine specimen will not generate a colored line in the specific test line region of the strip because of drug competition, while a drug-negative urine specimen or a specimen containing a drug concentration lower than the cutoff will generate a line in the test line region because of the absence of drug competition.
+A drug-positive urine specimen will not generate a colored line in the specific test line region (T) of the strip because of drug competition, while a drug-negative urine specimen or a specimen containing a drug concentration lower than the cutoff will generate a line in the test line region (T) because of the absence of drug competition.

-To serve as a procedural control, a colored line will always appear at the control line region, indicating that proper volume of specimen has been added and membrane wicking has occurred.
+To serve as a procedural control, a colored line will always appear at the control line region (C), indicating that proper volume of specimen has been added and membrane wicking has occurred.